UPCOMING TOURS

 Cow Hollow Neon Walking Tour

-Wander between Lombard and Chestnut Streets and discover vintage neon signs for motels, movie theaters, donuts, and a diving lady.
-Spend an evening under the neon glow with SF Neon authors and photographers Al Barna and Randall Ann Homan.
-Tours feature local history with architectural and graphic design insights to San Francisco’s unique legacy of surviving neon signs.
+Wander between Lombard and Chestnut Streets and discover vintage neon signs for motels, movie theaters, diners, and a diving lady.
+Spend an evening under the neon glow with San Francisco Neon authors and neon historians Al Barna and Randall Ann Homan.
+This tour feature eclectic local history with architectural and graphic design insights to San Francisco’s unique legacy of surviving neon signs.
 Photography and a lively Q&A are encouraged.
 Be prepared to walk 1.5 hours, with rest stops.
-Tour starts just before twilight,.
+Tour starts at twilight.

 Photo by Al Barna